 The first argument passed in to this paint function is ‘ctx’.
 This is a HTML Canvas context.
 If have not heard of HTML Canvas, I recommend you read this quick article before reading on.
 The second argument is the geometry.
 It contains information that tells us how big the element should be and where it’s located on the page, i.e. width and height and x, y positions.
 Finally, the third argument provides us with access to any other CSS properties defined by this element, such as text colour, border radius or any custom properties.
 Now that we have defined the paint worklet we have to include it in HTML and tell CSS that we want to use our fancy painter as the background image of our element:

 Let’s start with a simple example, we will draw two circles in the centre of the div:

 Pretty simple, right?
 Now, let's try to draw a more complex shape:

 We can also pass variables into our paint worklet.
-Let’s try to change the color of this element.
+Let’s try to change the colour of this element.
 First we just create a variable in the css, then we can access that from our paint worklet code:

 By using these attributes you’re able to pass in any value that your paint worklet can read.
-The possibilities for this are endless, you can imagine you could customise any attribute about your component, from color to size to more advanced properties of your choosing.
+The possibilities for this are endless, you can imagine you could customise any attribute about your component, from colour to size to more advanced properties of your choosing.